-Sod is a contained grass and soil held together by the grass root system, sodding is like installing a new grass carpet.
+Sod is a contained grass and soil held together by the grassroots system.

 For most lawns we use TALL FESCUE BLEND, this blend consists of improved tall fescue varieties that offer good resistance to brown patch and other turf diseases, plus faster recovery to damaged areas.

 In shady areas like under trees we use a shady mix blend containing low light grasses.